 As a much sought after collaborative pianist, Stephanie has performed in some of Canada's most important contemporary ensembles including Contact Contemporary Music, Continuum Contemporary Music, Trio Fibonacci, and Toca Loca.
 In 2009, Stephanie co-founded junctQín keyboard collective with Elaine Lau and Joseph Ferretti. junctQín is a trio of pianists committed to performances of contemporary music and commissioning new works for their unique instrumentation.
-To date, the ensemble has commissioned and premiered over 30 new works from emerging to internationally established living composers.
+Since its inception, the group has commissioned and premiered over 30 new works from emerging to internationally established living composers.
 Stephanie performs regularly as a duo with violinist, Véronique Mathieu.
 The duo recently released their debut recording 'True North' on the Centrediscs label.

 Stephanie completed her Master of Music from the University of Toronto and her Artist Diploma from the Glenn Gould School of the Royal Conservatory of Music.
 She was also Artist-in-Residence at the Banff Centre for the Arts, and earned her Bachelor of Music from the University of Victoria.
 Her main teachers were Robin Wood and Marietta Orlov.
 Stephanie has also pursued private studies with pianist/musicologist Ian Pace in London, England.